arnavs1ngh/notes/docs/Year2/linalg.md

     Can also create rationals using $(//)$\
     `(1//2) + (3//4)`

-Rational arithmetic often leads to overflow so combine it with `big()` often.
+Rational arietic often leads to overflow so combine it with `big()` often.

 #### Floating Point numbers